fwinkelbauer/chunkyard/README.md

 - Cross platform support
 - Favor simplicity and readability over features and performance
-- Strong encryption (AES Galois/Counter Mode using a 256 bit key)
+- Strong symmetric encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to copy from/to other repositories
 - Verifiable backups
 - Minimal dependencies.
 The Chunkyard binary only utilizes the